Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz, loc of the monopole superconducting order

 The existence of $4\pi$-periodic Josephson energy phase relation in this single Josephson junction oriented along the $x$ direction stems from the local spatial symmetry property of the monopole pairing order, which contains nonzero component of $p_x$-wave pairing, or say, nonzero components of $l_{z, \mathrm{loc}} = \pm 1$.
 Furthermore, due to spin-orbit coupling from Weyl band Hamiltonian, we examine the pairing order under combined spin and spatial rotations.
 The $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconductor is invariant under simultaneous spin and spatial rotations; hence, the local $z$-component angular momentum, $l_{z, \mathrm{loc}}$, in momentum space and of spin, $s_{z}$, of the pairing order satisfies $l_{z, \mathrm{loc}} + s_z =0$.
 However, the existence of $4\pi$-periodic Josephson current constrains $l_{z, \mathrm{loc}} \neq 0$, \textit{i.e.} the monopole superconducting order has the symmetry of a chiral superconducting order locally in momentum space.
-Specifically, at conserved momentum $\tilde{k}_z$, the above junction can only be described in analogy to that between two superconductors with spin-polarized chiral $p$-wave pairing order, in which the Cooper pair is locally described by $(p_x+ip_y)|\downarrow \downarrow\rangle$ or $(p_x - ip_y)|\uparrow \uparrow\rangle$ pairing, satisfying $l_{z, \mathrm{loc}} = -s_{z}$.
+Specifically, at conserved momentum $\tilde{k}_z$, the above junction can only be described in analogy to that between two superconductors with spin-polarized chiral $p$-wave pairing order, where the Cooper pair is locally described by $(p_x+ip_y)|\downarrow \downarrow\rangle$ or $(p_x - ip_y)|\uparrow \uparrow\rangle$ pairing, satisfying $l_{z, \mathrm{loc}} = -s_{z}$.
 Later, in Sec.~\ref{sec:distinguish_from_chiral_SCs}, we show that the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ monopole superconducting order is indeed unique and different from these chiral superconductors globally.
-Nonetheless, though the monopole superconducting order is inherently different from any pairing based on spherical harmonic symmetry, at given $\tilde{k}_z$ one can describe the symmetry of the monopole pairing order locally in analogy to that of a 2D chiral superconducting pairing order.
+Nonetheless, though the monopole superconducting order is inherently different from any pairing based on spherical harmonic symmetry, at given $\tilde{k}_z$, one can describe the symmetry of the monopole pairing order locally in analogy to that of a $2$D chiral superconducting pairing order.
 As such, for given conserved $\tilde{k}_z$, the $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=0)}$ superconductor can be described locally in momentum space as having chiral $p$-wave symmetry.
+Furthermore, the qualitative features of the Josephson current phase relation in Fig.~\ref{fig:MSC_MSC.local_probe.xjunction.cpr}(a), specifically the periodicity, are unchanged in the long junction limit, as discussed in Sec.~\ref{appendix:long_SNS}.